 ICER’s first annual Unsupported Price Increases report found that, in 2017 and 2018, seven of the costliest US drug price hikes had no new important evidence to support their increases; the net price increases on these seven drugs alone cost American payers and patients an additional $4.8 billion over those two years.
 The National Academy for State Health Policy has drafted a model bill through which state legislatures can increase transparency around this price increases and authorize the state’s tax assessor to recoup a major portion of the additional drug spend.

-2020 and Beyond: Expanding Patient-Centered Methods & Standardizing Ways for Health Systems to Implement ICER’s Work
+2020 – 2023: Expanding Patient-Centered Methods & Standardizing Ways for Health Systems to Implement ICER’s Work

 Reflecting on the importance of the patient voice, in 2020 we doubled-down on our commitment to give patients a seat at the table during key conversations around fair drug pricing and access.
 We launched a new patient engagement program where we have committed to 1) offering to help patient organizations prepare for ICER assessments; 2) using what matters most to patients as the North Star of ICER assessments; 3) translating patient input into our economic models; 4) getting patient feedback on the assessment as it progresses; 5) having patients at the head table throughout public deliberation; and 6) partnering with patient organizations after the completion of an ICER assessment to encourage the broader adoption of key policy recommendations by the FDA.